-In July 2018, Salford CCG was rated outstanding for the third consecutive year, making it one of only three CCGs in the country to achieve the highest rating for three years running.
-It is also the only 'outstanding' CCG in the North West of England.

-You can find out more about the data behind the ratings from the My NHS website.

-*Newer:* In July 2019, Salford CCG was rated outstanding for the fourth consecutive year, making it one of only three CCGs in the country to achieve the highest rating for four years running.
+In July 2019, Salford CCG was rated outstanding for the fourth consecutive year, making it one of only three CCGs in the country to achieve the highest rating for four years running.

 You can find out more about the data behind the ratings from the My NHS website.